jafayassine03/Calculator2/README.md

 Choose an option: 1
 Enter two numbers: 5 7
 Result: 12.00
-Requirements
+📋 Requirements
-GCC or any C compiler
+GCC or any standard C compiler

 Math library (-lm flag when compiling)